incoresemi/riscv-opcodes/README.md

   ```
   Here the `<extension>` specifies the extension which contains the base instruction. `<base-instruction>` indicates the name of the instruction
   this pseudo-instruction is an alias of.
 The remaining fields are the same as the regular instruction syntax, where all the args and the fields
-  of the psuedo instruction are specified.
+  of the pseudo instruction are specified.

   Example:
   ```
   $pseudo_op rv_zicsr::csrrs frflags rd 19..15=0 31..20=0x001 14..12=2 6..2=0x1C 1..0=3
   ```

 - **imported\_instructions** - these are instructions which are borrowed from an extension into a new/different extension/sub-extension.
 Only regular instructions can be imported.
-Psuedo-op instructions cannot be imported.
+Pseudo-op instructions cannot be imported.
 Example:
   ```
   $import rv32_zkne::aes32esmi
   ```